dwyl/protect-main-branch/README.md

 ./protect --user <name> --rules <path/to/file.json>

 Options:
-  --org: Name of the organisation that owns the repos you want to protect.
+  --org: Name of the organization that owns the repos you want to protect.
   --user: Name of the user who owns the repos you want to protect.
   --rules: A path to a json file where you have defined the rules you want to
            apply to the master branch of all your repos.